 You see we’re on a complete money saving exercise here now, since we’ve booked a trip to Uganda in December to go Gorilla Trekking!

-But in the meantime and back to this recipe let’s list just some of the superfood nutritional benefits of this summer superfood salad that contribute towards your health and wellbeing!
+And check out the list below of just some of the superfood nutritional benefits of this summer superfood salad that contribute towards your health and wellbeing!

 - Quinoa contains twice the protein content of rice and is known to be an excellent source of calcium, magnesium and manganese.
 It also has high levels of several B vitamins, vitamin E and dietary fibre.

 - Butternut squash is low in fat, high in antioxidants (natural compounds found in food that can prevent or slow cell damage), potassium and vitamin B6.
 The colour indicates the presence of heart disease and cancer protecting nutrients knows as carotenoids.

 - Broccoli is a good source of vitamin C, can help to reduce levels of cholesterol and triglycerides (both of which can cause cardiovascular disease) plus it contains folate and soluble and insoluble fibre and calcium too.